create3000/x_ite/docs/_posts/tutorials/how-to-navigate-in-a-scene.md

 >**Tricks:**
 - You can spin the camera around an object when in examine mode by dragging and letting go.
 Click in the scene to stop the spin.
 - Double click an object to move quickly toward it.
 Double click again to seek toward a different object or point.
+Hold down the <kbd>Alt-or-Option</kbd> to seek to a certain point.
 {: .prompt-tip }

 ### Viewer Controls